Bachelor of Science Degree in Industrial Engineering

-General education courses provide students with a broader understanding of the world around them, insuring that they can relate to the diversity of cultures, attitudes, and backgrounds that they will encounter in their careers.
+General education courses provide students with a broader understanding of the world around them, ensuring that they can relate to the diversity of cultures, attitudes, and backgrounds that they will encounter in their careers.
 They are the means by which students learn to think, describe, interpret, and analyze the world.
 Their primary aim is to educate, rather than train, and to instill a desire for life-long learning.

 To fulfill the BSIE general education requirements, students must complete 39 hours of course work in six major areas: